tonyjohnston/code-samples/wp-accolades/readme.txt

 * `uk_UA` / Ukrainian / Stas
 * `zh_CN` / Simplified Chinese / [天毅许](http://www.freewarecn.com/)

 You can translate the plugin in your language if it's not done already.
-The localization template file (glg-accolades.pot) can be found in the 'languages' folder of the plugin.
+The localization template file (scrolling-accolades.pot) can be found in the 'languages' folder of the plugin.
 After translating send the localized files to the [plugin author](http://srinig.com/wordpress/contact/) so that it's included in the next update.
 If you are not sure how to go about translating, contact the plugin author.

 ==Changelog==